deemess/uLua/README.md

 About

 uLua aimed to run Lua scripts on microcontrollers with very limited resources, like RAM. uLua should work on microcontrollers with RAM >= 1k.
 Second thing which uLua should achieve is fast code interpreter.
-At least 10 times worst actual native speed.
-(1 Million Lua instructions on 10 MIPS (10 MHz for AVR)).
+Goal is 1 Million Lua instructions on 10 MIPS (10 MHz for AVR).
 Usage

 luac.exe -s -o alltest.luc alltest.lua